Year 5

 We have two classes in Year 5:

-In 5B the children are taught by Miss Bath and in 5R the children are taught by Mr Robinson.
+In 5B the children are taught by Miss Bath and in 5R the children are taught by Miss Greaves.

-We will be supported in our learning by our Learning Support Assistants who are: Mrs Scott and Miss H
+We will be supported in our learning by our Learning Support Assistants who are: Mrs Scott, Mrs Harris and Miss N.

 MATHS: